 Where to Get Started

-Hopefully, this guide to qualifying for a short-term business loan was helpful and gave you some much-need insight into the complex world of business lending.
+Hopefully, this guide to qualifying for a short-term business loan was helpful and gave you some insight into the complex business lending world.

 Although we can't go through each and every lender, their qualifications, and various application processes — we aimed to give you a basic understanding of what you'll need to qualify so that you're better prepared for what's ahead.